CollinearGroup/talk-oss-licenses/PITCHME.md

 Note:

-* As consultants at Collinear we help clients achieve their goals
-* We choose NodeJs for an IoT project which was a new thing in 2015
+* Jun, 2015: We choose NodeJs for an IoT project which was a new thing in
-* Client touted this as their next big service offering, signed customer in early 2018
+* Mar, 2018: Client touted this as their next big service offering
-* Late 2018 - Client ran an audit that exposed the fact that we were misusing OSS licenses
+* Late 2018: Client ran an audit that exposed the fact that we were misusing OSS licenses
 * Everything ground to a halt when we realized we couldn't release the product
 * **This was the general feeling across the organization...**